metal-stack/duros-controller/MULTITENANCY.md

 sampla-app-0  1/1     Running   0          5m34s   10.244.15.152   shoot--pd76mr--inttest0-group-0-845b8-49r7x   <none>           <none>
 ```

-on the Lightos cluster has set the ACL of this volume to be mounted only from the node where the pod is running and trying to mount this volume.
+Once the lightos cluster has set the ACL of this volume only a node which sets the hostnqn matching the given ACL is able to mount that volume.

 ```bash
 lbcli list volumes